 1971 European Cup Winners Cup Winners

 In April 1970, Chelsea had overcome opponents Leeds to declare their very first FA Cup after a replay.
-Therefore, they would make their first appearance in the European Cup Winners' Cup.
+Therefore, they would make their first appearance in the European Cup Winners' Cup for season 1970-71.
 They dispatched Aris Salonika, CSKA Sofia and Club Brugge to assert their location in the semi-finals where they would meet domestic rivals, Manchester City.

 There was little to pick in between the teams in the very first leg at Stamford Bridge, but a solitary Derek Smethurst strike ensured Chelsea headed north for the return with a 1-0 lead.

 The decisive video game at Maine Road was another wary experience, yet when City's goalkeeper Ron Healey executed his very own goal to offer Chelsea a 2-0 lead, it left City with excessive work to do and Chelsea saw the game out to protect their lead and proceed to the final where they would encounter Real Madrid.

 The 1971 European Cup Winners' Cup Final was held at the Karaiskakis Stadium in Athens against 6 time European Cup victors Real Madrid.
 The Spanish club were challenging for their 7th European prize overall, a record amongst European clubs at the time.